Summary of Requirements

 Prerequisites: An approved student teaching application and permission of the Program Director.

 Co-requisite: EDU 694

-EDU 649 - Secondary Teaching Methods in Mathematics (3)
+EDU 639 - Elementary School Teaching Methods in Mathematics (3)

-Students will learn about the current curriculum, content, materials, and methodologies utilized by educators in the secondary school mathematics curriculum.
+Students will learn about the current curriculum, content, materials, and methodologies utilized by educators in the elementary school mathematics curriculum.
 Students will explore methodological principles and apply them by developing lesson plans, a mathematics portfolio, activities, and projects.
-Observations, hand-on activities and participation in a field experience are included in the course.
-Students will learn mathematics by doing mathematics using National Council of Teachers of Mathematics (NCTM) Principles and Standards for School Mathematics.
+Observation, laboratory activities and participation in a field experience are included in the course.
+Students will learn mathematics by doing mathematics using Childhood Education International (ACEI) & Elementary Education Standards and Supporting (EESS).